scalameta/mdoc/docs/readme.md

 ### Variable injection

-Mdoc renders constants like `@VERSION@` in markdown with variables provided at runtime.
+mdoc renders constants like `@VERSION@` in markdown with variables provided at runtime.
 This makes it easy to keep documentation up-to-date as new releases are published.
 Variables can be passed from the command-line interface with the syntax